Living as a Colorectal Cancer Survivor

 Research has shown that colorectal cancer survivors who smoke are more likely to die from their cancer (as well as from other causes).
 Aside from any effects on colorectal cancer risk, quitting smoking can clearly have many other health benefits.

 If you are thinking about quitting smoking and need help, talk to your doctor, or call the American Cancer Society at 1-800-227-2345 for information and support.

 If the cancer comes back

 If the cancer does recur at some point, your treatment options will depend on where the cancer is located, what treatments you’ve had before, and your health.
-For more information on how recurrent cancer is treated, see Treatment of colon cancer, by stage or Treatment of rectal cancer, by stage.
-For more general information on dealing with a recurrence, you may also want to see When Your Cancer Comes Back: Cancer Recurrence.
+For more information on how recurrent cancer is treated, see Treatment of Colon Cancer, by Stage or Treatment of Rectal Cancer, by Stage.

 Could I get a second cancer after colorectal cancer treatment?

-People who’ve had colorectal cancer can still get other cancers, although most don’t get cancer again.
-Colorectal cancer survivors are at higher risk for getting another colorectal cancer, as well as some other types of cancer.
-Learn more in Second cancers after colorectal cancer.
+People who’ve had colorectal cancer can still get other cancers, In fact, colorectal cancer survivors are at higher risk for getting another colorectal cancer, as well as some other types of cancer.
+Learn more in Second Cancers After Colorectal Cancer.

 Moving on after colorectal cancer

 Some amount of feeling depressed, anxious, or worried is normal when colorectal cancer is a part of your life.
 Some people are affected more than others.
 But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.